From Human Resources

 SECTION VII – Delayed Transfer

 - 1. Employees who are home sellers and are required to relocate to a new location are eligible for reimbursement of temporary living expenses for up to six months from the effective date of transfer.
 Renters, non-home sellers, and mobile home owners not selling their mobile home who are required to relocate to a new location are eligible for reimbursement of temporary living expenses for up to three months from the effective date of transfer.
-Typical expenses may include meals, lodging, and customary business-related expenses; however, all expenses must conform to the Financial Policy and Procedure Manual, Travel Policy.
+Typical expenses may include meals and lodging; however, all expenses must conform to the Financial Policy and Procedures Manual, Travel Policy.
 Meal reimbursements will not be allowed for weekends or holidays.
 Lunch reimbursement is only allowed if the employee is on 12-hour travel status to a work domicile other than their current or former work domicile.

-- 2. Employees should be aware that delayed transfer expenses, reimbursed to them, or paid directly on their behalf, including any mileage reimbursement, are considered taxable income and will be reported as such.
+- 2. Employees should be aware that delayed transfer expenses which are reimbursed to them or paid directly on their behalf, including any mileage reimbursement, are considered taxable income and will be reported as such.

-- 3. Employees may be authorized to temporarily live in an apartment in lieu of a hotel/motel, provided the cost of the apartment and utilities does not exceed those of a reasonably priced hotel/motel at the same location.
+- 3. Employees may be authorized or directed by a district/division to temporarily live in an apartment in lieu of a hotel/motel, provided the cost of the apartment and utilities does not exceed those of a reasonably priced hotel/motel at the same location.
 The employee will be responsible for signing any lease associated with the temporary housing.

 - 5. Although employees can be in delayed transfer status for up to either three or six months from the effective date of transfer, it will end sooner if conditions occur as noted below.